 On this basis, the loss is calculated in accordance with the normal ways of estimating ‘fair market value’, which are as follows:

 - The market (or earnings) approach.
 This approach values a company by multiplying its annual earnings by a multiple based on multiples applicable to other similar quoted companies.
 This is the method more commonly used for valuing companies being bought and sold in the real world.
 It is often used as a check on a valuation given by the income approach.
-This approach is discussed in further detail in the chapter o n ‘Market Approach or Comparables’ in this publication.
+This approach is discussed in further detail in Chapter 16 on market approach or comparables.
 A company may also be valued on the basis of comparable transactions in similar companies or of the company itself.

 - The net assets approach.
 This approach values a company on the basis of the value of its assets.
 The value of its assets (e.g., its machinery) is based on the resale value of those assets, which in practice may be based on their cost, or their second-hand value or their replacement cost, adjusted for depreciation over the period in which they have been operating.
 As this approach does not take any account of the ability of the assets to generate profits in the future, it tends to give a lower value than the income and the market approaches, and it tends to be used in situations when the company itself has gone into liquidation and will never operate again.
 It is also used in start-up situations when there is insufficient certainty about future cash flows to use the income approach, and so tribunals value the company on the basis of the costs incurred to date on building the plant.
-This approach is discussed in further detail in the chapter on ‘Asset-Based Approach and Other Valuation Methodologies’ in this publication.
+This approach is discussed in further detail in Chapter 17 on asset-based approach and other valuation methodologies.

 The choice of which currency a claim is made in may have a very considerable impact on the size of the claim, particularly in developing economies or economies with hyperinflation.
 Again, legal principles may vary between jurisdictions, but the general principle is that the claimant should be compensated for what it has lost.
 Thus, damages should generally be calculated in the currency in which the loss of profit or the increased costs have been suffered.
 A claimant generally also has a right to be compensated in a freely convertible currency – so, even if the damages are calculated in a local currency, the tribunal may wish to translate the award into US dollars or euros at the rate of exchange on the date of the award.

 As some awards are rendered many years after the date of the breach or expropriation, an award for interest is often a very sizeable element of an award.
 The purpose of pre-award interest is to compensate the claimant for not having had their money over the period from the date of the breach to the date of the award, and consequently, it is often based on the claimant’s marginal borrowing rate, to compensate the claimant for the additional cost it incurred in borrowing money.
-Other bases for calculating interest include the rate the claimant could have earned from putting the money in a deposit account, the risk-free rate and the respondent’s borrowing rate, and these are discussed in greater detail in the chapter on ‘Interest’ in this publication, which also considers the appropriate interest rate for post-award interest.
+Other bases for calculating interest include the rate the claimant could have earned from putting the money in a deposit account, the risk-free rate and the respondent’s borrowing rate, and these are discussed in greater detail in Chapter 20 on interest, which also considers the appropriate interest rate for post-award interest.

 Finally, by way of introduction, the tribunal needs to decide whether to award interest on a simple or a compound basis; while the simple basis used to be the default basis in some jurisdictions, and still is in certain countries, it is generally acknowledged today that the compound basis (which results in a higher award) more accurately compensates claimants for what they would actually have done with the money if they had had it earlier.